chakra-ui/chakra-ui-vue-next/README.md

 * Add the script for your package workspace in the global `package.json` file. `"COMPONENT_NAME": "yarn workspace @chakra-ui/COMPONENT_NAME",` goes under `scripts`.

-* Before you can play around with your new component in the playground you will have to export your component from the `@chakra-ui/vue-next core` package.
+* Before you can play around with your new component in the playground you will have to export your component from the `@chakra-ui/vue-next` package in the  `core` directory under `packages`.

   * Inside the `index.ts` file, you will have to add `export * from '@chakra-ui/COMPONENT_NAME'`.

-  * Your component also needs to be added as a dependency inside the `package.json` file as following:
+  * Your component also needs to be added as a dependency inside the `package.json` of the `@chakra-ui/vue-next` package as following:
     ```jsx
     "dependencies": {
       ...